 In addition to campus and center registration, returning students may register online at https://mynpc.npc.edu/ics.
 Students cannot register online if class prerequisites have not been met or the student's account has been placed on "hold."
-Students must also complete "Personal Info Update" form in order to complete registration through MyNPC.
-Academic advisers are available to assist students in planning their program of study.
+Students must also verify their personal information is correct in order to complete registration through MyNPC.
+Academic advisors are available to assist students in planning their program of study.